If you want free things to do in Dublin, Ireland, you are in the right place!

 National Gallery of Ireland

 The Irish Museum of Modern Art houses the Irish National Collection of modern and contemporary art.
-Here you will find over 3500 pieces of art from both Irish and international artists.
+Here you will find over 3500 art pieces from Irish and international artists.

-After spending time in the castle, head over to the gardens and visit the Chester Beatty Library.
+After spending time in the castle, head to the gardens and visit the Chester Beatty Library.

 National Museum of Ireland

-History lovers will get their fill of Irish history by visiting the National Museum of Ireland.
+History lovers will enjoy Irish history by visiting the National Museum of Ireland.

 National Botanic Gardens